Continued from Part 1

 Which sex do you think about when you see the title of the 1999 movie “Never Been Kissed”?
 Women say, “I’ve never been kissed.”
 Men say, “I’ve never kissed anyone.”
 Passive vs. active.
 Different behavior, different language.

-In the 2002 “Clock Stoppers,” the lead female insults the male the lead male by calling him “Bozo.”
+In the 2002 “Clock Stoppers,” the lead female insults the lead male by calling him “Bozo.”
 She fluffs off his romantic overtures twice.
 When he persists to a third try, she gives in.

 In Jennifer Lopez’ 2010 “The Back-up Plan,” the Lopez character repeatedly resists a man’s requests for a get-together, only later to capitulate under his persistence.